fireundubh/playwithfire/skyrim/master-of-disguise/faqs.md

 Use [Hastebin](https://hastebin.com/), [Pastebin](https://pastebin.com/), or [GitHub Gists](https://gist.github.com/) to post your log.

-Do NOT post your log in the comments or your post will be deleted.
+You can also upload your log in the `#masterofdisguise` channel on [my Discord server](https://discord.fireundubh.com).
+Please do not post only the log; include a description of the issue.

 # Extending Disguises